Chopsquad DJ: 2016-present

 On January 3, 2019, on an interview with Producergrind Podcast, Chopsquad says that he met Metro Boomin since 2012.
 And he also announced that he signed to Metro's Boominati Worldwide imprint.
 During the year of 2019, Chopsquad produced four songs for Tee Grizzley's sophomore album Scriptures (2019).
 Chopsquad later produced two songs for American rapper Yung Bans; "Yeaaa!" and "SOS"; from his project Misunderstood (2019).
 Next, Chopsquad produced four songs for Lil Durk's fourth studio album Love Songs 4 The Streets 2 (2019); which was released on August 2, 2019.
 The album debuted at number 4 on the Billboard 200, scoring Chopsquad's second US top-5 as a producer.
 Meanwhile, Chopsquad started to produce songs for Lil Durk's OTF member King Von.
 On September 20, 2019, he executive produced Von's debut mixtape Grandson, Vol. 1, where he produced all six songs on the project.
 Chopsquad later continues to produce numerous songs for Von.
-On November 2019, Chopsquad produced YNW Melly's song "Two Face" from his debut album Melly vs. Melvin (2019); the album later peaked at #8 on the Billboard 200, scoring Chopsquad's third top-10 as a producer.
+In November 2019, Chopsquad produced YNW Melly's song "Two Face" from his debut album Melly vs. Melvin (2019); the album later peaked at #8 on the Billboard 200, scoring Chopsquad's third top-10 as a producer.
 And, he later produced Fabolous and Lil Durk's song "Cap"; from Fabolous' album Summertime Shootout 3: Coldest Summer Ever (2019); the album also debuted at #7 on the Billboard 200, making Chopsquad's fourth US top-10 project as a producer.

 On 2020, Chopsquad once again executive produced King Von's second mixtape Levon James; where he produced seven songs on the project.
 On October 29, 2020, he mainly produced all songs for King Von's debut album Welcome to O'Block, which debuted on number 14 on the Billboard 200.
 After the news broke out about King Von shot and killed at a hookah lounge, the album climbed to number 5, dated on November 21, 2020, making Chopsquad's fifth successful top-5 album as a producer.
 On December 24, 2020, Chopsquad also produced Lil Durk's song "Free Jamell" featuring YNW Melly, from his sixth album The Voice; which the album later debuted at number 46 on the Billboard 200, in its first week.
 Afterwards, the album climbed to number three.
 Lil Durk released a deluxe version of The Voice on January 29, 2021; where Chopsquad produced "Finesse Out the Gang Way" featuring Lil Baby.
 The album later climbed to number two, scoring Chopsquad's sixth top-5 album as a producer on the album.